MathieuHalley/AccessHQ-Automation-Exercise/README.md

    * Selenium.WebDriver

 To run the test from within Visual Studio
-Open the Test Explorer window (Test > Windows > Test Explorer), then right click on the 'ResultGenerationTest' and select 'Run Selected Tests'.
+Open the Test Explorer window (Test > Windows > Test Explorer), then right click on the 'TripSearchResultsTest' and select 'Run Selected Tests'.

 ## Authors